 Bio Sculpture nails - our beauty writer's verdict

 If you’re happy to pay a slightly higher price tag than standard gels, you absolutely won’t regret a Bio Sculpture manicure.
 Everything from the nail prep, the treatment, and their guaranteed longevity is enough reason to impress.
-These are a healthy and smart choice for those who want the shinest and most perfect-looking manicure.
+These are a healthy and smart alternative to acrylic nails and regular gels for those who want the shinest and most perfect-looking manicure.

 Personally, I can say that this was unexpectedly the best manicure I have ever had.
 A huge claim, I know.
 The shine lasted the entire duration of wear, and I’ve had so many compliments on the color.
 These nails were also put to the ultimate durability test as during the four weeks of wear I was painting and decorating my house.
 They’ve survived filing, sanding, painting, and a whole lot more, without chipping, fading, or separating.
 Truly, I'm wowed.